vinodkumarhs1962/skinspire_V2/Project_docs/Project_summary_status_5.3.25.md

-# SkinSpire Clinic Management System: Analysis and Implementation Plan
+# Skinspire Clinic Management System: Analysis and Implementation Plan

 ## Project Understanding

-Based on the documentation, I can see that SkinSpire is a comprehensive hospital management system designed primarily for skin clinics, with aesthetic, plastic surgery, and dermatology specializations.
+Based on the documentation, I can see that Skinspire is a comprehensive hospital management system designed primarily for skin clinics, with aesthetic, plastic surgery, and dermatology specializations.
 The system follows a three-tier architecture with clear separation between frontend, application layer, and database components.

 ### Current Status